WhyNotHugo/totp-cli/README.rst

 .. _RFC6238: http://tools.ietf.org/html/rfc6238

-These are compatible with many popular services such as facebook, github, google, eve-online, battle.net, etc.
+These are compatible with many popular services such as Facebook, GitHub, Google, eve-online, battle.net, etc.

 totp-cli fetches your shared key (aka: code) from pass_, generates the token, outputs it to stdout and copies it to your CLIPBOARD X selection.
-Default X selection can be overidden with the PASSWORD_STORE_X_SELECTION environment variable.
+Default X selection can be overridden with the PASSWORD_STORE_X_SELECTION environment variable.

 Shared keys should be stored in your pass storage under ``2fa/SERVICE/code``,